Brooke Astor: Death and interment

-Brooke died August 13, 2007 aged 105 from pneumonia at her home in Briarcliff Manor, New York.
+Brooke Astor died August 13, 2007, aged 105, from pneumonia at her home in Briarcliff Manor, New York.
 A funeral service was held at Saint Thomas Church (Manhattan) on August 17.
 Among the guests were Henry Kissinger, Oscar de la Renta, Whoopi Goldberg, Jessye Norman and Michael Bloomberg.
-She is interred in the Sleepy Hollow Cemetery next to Vincent.
-The epitaph on her gravestone chosen by her reads: "I had a wonderful life".
+She is interred in Sleepy Hollow Cemetery in Sleepy Hollow, New York next to Vincent.
+The epitaph on her gravestone, chosen by her, reads: "I had a wonderful life."

 One of Astor's death notices in The New York Times, a paid notice from The Rockefeller University, ended with these lines: